web

 • Always aim to capture within 7 days for optimal compliance and cost efficiency.

-• System limits allow up to 60 days for API/batch captures and 180 days for Business Center captures, but your MSP/acquirer may have shorter limits.
+• System limits allow up to 60 days for API/batch captures and 180 days for Business Center captures, but your MSP or acquirer may have shorter limits.

-• Confirm your MSP/acquirer’s policies to avoid declines, penalties, or non-compliance issues.
+• Confirm your MSP or acquirer's policies to avoid declines, penalties, or non-compliance issues.

 Was this article helpful?